Do you want to learn how to become a proofreader and earn money with your word skills?

 Step 5: Build Your Proofreading Portfolio

-However, if you are just starting, setting a portfolio website can seem a little challenging.
+However, if you are just starting, setting up a portfolio website can seem a little challenging.

 Use social media, previous clients, and proofreaders’ platforms to get your services known.